goodwordalchemy/ekg-network/README.md

 1. Clone this repository: `https://github.com/goodwordalchemy/ekg-network`.
 2. IF THIS IS THE FIRST TIME YOU ARE DOING THIS: you need to create a persistent disk containing ecg data.
 In your terminal, run `gcloud compute disks create ptbdb-data --size 10 --type pd-ssd`.
 3. Create a Google Cloud Compute instance with a GPU and most of the tools you need to use it with keras and tensorflow.
 In your terminal, run `./scripts/configure-remote-server.sh`.
 You will get an error about the ptbdb disk not existing, but your server will have started.
 4. ssh into the GCP instance: `./scripts/connect-to-instance.sh`.
+I would start a screen session if you want to be able to access your work if you get disconnected.
+Just type `screen`.
 5. IF THIS IS THE FIRST TIME YOU ARE DOING THIS: you need to load your persistent disk with ptbdb data.
 Run the following:
 ```bash
 $ mkdir -p /mnt/disks/ptbdb/data/